What is Englischhausen?

 Is this a new program?

-2016 is our sixth year in Germany!
-Our sister course in Spain, Pueblo Ingles, has had over 20,000 visitors since its launch in 2001.
+2018 will be our eighth year in Germany!
+Our sister course in Spain, Pueblo Ingles, has had over 60,000 visitors since its launch in 2001.

 Who is eligible to be a volunteer?